 Misrepresenting Yourself or Committing Fraud

 Always represent yourself truthfully during your bail hearings.
-Tell the truth, be accurate in stating the facts, provide all relevant information, never leave any detail out no matter how tiny and insignificant it may seem.
-Being completely honest and not leaving any detail out may even result to a possible lowering of the bail amount.
+Tell the truth, be accurate in stating the facts, provide all relevant information, and never leave any detail out, no matter how tiny and insignificant it may seem.
+Being completely honest and not leaving any detail out may even result in a possible lowering of the bail amount.

 Risking the Safety of the Community

-To avoid having your bail revoked, contact a professional bail bonds company in Greeley to help you.
+To avoid having your bail revoked, contact a professional bail bonds Greeley to help you.
 Lucky Lucero’s is a family-owned and operated bonding company that has been serving the Front Range and Denver Metro Area since 1982.
-Our team of bondsman in Greeley are available to answer your call 24/7.
+Our team of bondsman in Greeley is available to answer your call 24/7.
 Call us today!